Pickle-bi/Excel-Dashboard/README.md

 # Excel-Dashboard
-Putting data into graphics for easy interpretation Dirty data is cleaned and some information that is relevant to the comapny is derived The general over view was to find out what the customer purchase behaviour was Data like
+In this project, I focused on transforming raw data into visual graphics for easier interpretation.
+I cleaned the data to eliminate inaccuracies and extracted relevant insights for the company.
+The primary objective was to analyze customer purchasing behavior.

+Key metrics examined included:

 Loyalty status
-Average amount spent by each age group
+Average spending by age group
-Total purchase by region
+Total purchases by region
 Purchase frequency by product category
-Purchase amount against income
+Purchase amounts relative to income
-These are to help organisations make better decisions in serving the people and at the same time making ends meet.
+These insights are designed to help organizations make informed decisions that enhance customer service while ensuring financial sustainability.